dasilvaca/guide-and-dots-kali/README.md

 - [Dart](https://dart.dev/): A programming language.
 I use it to develop my mobile applications.
 - [Kotlin](https://kotlinlang.org/): A programming language.
 I use it to develop my mobile applications.
 - [Go](https://golang.org/): A programming language.
 I use it to develop my servers.
+- [Rust](https://www.rust-lang.org/): A programming language.
+I use it to develop my servers.
+- [OpenCL](https://www.khronos.org/opencl/): A programming language.
+I use it to develop graphics applications.

 ### Programming languages tools